rornellas/trip-app/README.md

 If the previous command ran successfully you should now be able to hit the following local endpoint to invoke the functions rooted at `http://localhost:3000/trips/?starts=2020-01-02&ends=2020-02-02`.

-It shoud return 404.
-Now you can explore all endpoints, use the src/test/resources/Trip DataLake.postman_collection.json to import a API Rest Collection into Postman.
+It shoud return empty list.
+You can try to start posting trips to `http://localhost:3000/trips` using the example json below:

+{
+	"country": "Brazil",
+	"city": "Salvador",
+	"date": "2020-07-03",
+	"reason": "Cidade do axé!"
+}

 **SAM CLI** is used to emulate both Lambda and API Gateway locally and uses our `template.yaml` to understand how to bootstrap this environment (runtime, where the source code is, etc.) - The following excerpt is what the CLI will read in order to initialize an API and its routes:

 ## Packaging and deployment